-Concurrent with the payoff of the 2027 Term Loans, on May 8, 2024, we entered into the 2029 Term Loan providing for a secured loan facility in the principal amount of \$38.7 million, with proceeds of \$37.5 million after application of the original issue discount.
-The 2029 Term Loan will mature on May 8, 2029, accrues interest at a per annum rate equal to 8.00% per annum, plus a three-month SOFR rate and provides for interest-only payments on a quarterly basis until maturity.
+Concurrent with the payoff of the 2027 Term Loans, on May 8, 2024, we entered into the 2029 Term Loan providing for a secured loan facility in the principal amount of \$38.7 million, with proceeds of \$37.5 million after the original issue discount.
+The 2029 Term Loan will mature on May 8, 2029, accrues interest equal to 8.0% per annum, plus a three-month SOFR rate and provides for interest-only payments on a quarterly basis until maturity.

 The 2029 Term Loan is secured by a lien on substantially all of our assets, including intellectual property, subject to customary exclusions and exceptions.
 The 2029 Loan Agreement contains customary representations and warranties, covenants and events of default, including a financial covenant commencing on the 2029 Term Loan Effective Date, which requires us to maintain certain levels of cash and cash equivalents.
 The 2029 Loan Agreement also contains other customary provisions, such as expense reimbursement, as well as indemnification rights for the benefit of the Agent and the 2029 Lenders.
-For further details, see Note 13.
-Subsequent Events in the Notes to Condensed Consolidated Financial Statements contained in Part I, Item 1 of this Quarterly Report on Form 10-Q.
+For further details, see Note 8.
+Financial Liabilities in the Notes to Condensed Consolidated Financial Statements contained in Part I, Item 1 of this Quarterly Report on Form 10-Q.